ifeanyidavid/capstone-qdd-projects/README.md

 ## Reference

-For more insights about Question-Driven Development, you can read this article [QDD].
+For more insights about Question-Driven Development, you can read this [article].

 ## Contributing